Search For A Disorder

 Attempts have been made to divide aniridia into several types based upon the type and degree of ocular abnormalities but modern genotyping allows more specific determination of classification, especially when systemic features are also considered.

-About one-third of patients with aniridia also have Wilms tumor and many of these have some degree of mental retardation.
+About one-third of patients with aniridia also have Wilms tumor and many have some cognitive deficits..

 The majority of cases have a mutation in the paired box gene (PAX6) complex, or at least include this locus when chromosomal aberrations such as deletions are present in the region (11p13).
 This complex (containing at least 9 genes) is multifunctional and important to the tissue regulation of numerous developmental genes.
 PAX6 mutations, encoding a highly conserved transcription regulator, generally cause hypoplasia of the iris and foveal hypoplasia but are also important in CNS development.
 It has been suggested that the PAX6 gene may be the only gene defect associated with aniridia.
 More than 300 specific mutations, most causing premature truncation of the polypeptide, have been identified.
 Associated abnormalities may be due to a second mutation in the WT1 gene in WAGR (194072) syndrome, a deletion syndrome involving both WT1 and PAX6 genes at 11p13.
 The WAGRO syndrome (612469) is caused by a contiguous deletion in chromosome 11 (11p12-p13) involving three genes: WT1, PAX6, and BDNF.
 All types are likely inherited as autosomal dominant disorders although nearly one-third of cases occur sporadically.